-Sian Harding is Professor of Cardiac Pharmacology at the National Heart and Lung Institute, Imperial College, as well as Institute Lead for Women for Athena Swan, and a co-investigator within the UKRMP Immunomodulation Hub.
+Sian Harding is Professor of Cardiac Pharmacology at the National Heart and Lung Institute, Imperial College London, and Director of the Imperial Cardiac Regenerative Medicine Centre https://www.imperial.ac.uk/bhf-regenerative-medicine/.

 Professor Harding delivered her Inaugural Lecture, entitled 'Reviving the Failing Heart: one cell at a time', on 3 April 2007.
 The abstract and other details of the lecture can be found here.

 et al., 2023, Drug-based mobilisation of mesenchymal stem/stromal cells improves cardiac function post myocardial infarction, Disease Models and Mechanisms, Vol:16, ISSN:1754-8403, Pages:1-28

 et al., 2023, Generation of left ventricle-like cardiomyocytes with improved structural, functional, and metabolic maturity from human pluripotent stem cells, Cell Reports: Methods, Vol:3, ISSN:2667-2375

 et al., 2023, Assessing the arrhythmogenic risk of engineered heart tissue patches through in silico application on infarcted ventricle models, Computers in Biology and Medicine, Vol:154, ISSN:0010-4825

 et al., 2023, Remote-refocusing light-sheet fluorescence microscopy enables 3D imaging of electromechanical coupling of hiPSC-derived and adult cardiomyocytes in co-culture, Scientific Reports, Vol:13, ISSN:2045-2322, Pages:1-14